imthatalex/css-google/README.md

 What I Learned :
 - How to Structure an HTML File
+- How to use CSS Properties to Design a Web Page
-- How to Write CSS to Add Responsiveness
+- How to Write Media Queries to Add Responsiveness